pmarguinaud/gpupack/README.md

 ```

-Each step is detailled in the following sections.
+Each step is detailed in the following sections.
 When you have understood these different steps, you
 will be able to combine them to automate building and testing in your own script, taking into account
 the constraints if your environment.

 # Create gpupack profile

-The shell function `create_gpupack_sh` will create gpupack.sh.
+The shell function `create_gpupack_sh` (from `scripts/gpupack`) will create gpupack.sh.
 You will have to manually source this file
 before working with gpupack

 # Install common ancillary libraries & utilities

 These are architecture independant libraries.

-Perl version 5.26 has a bug; it is therefore required to install a more recent version. gpupack is shipped with
+Perl version 5.26 has a bug which affects strongly the performance of gmkpack; it is therefore required to install a more recent version.
-the source code of Perl 5.38.
+gpupack is shipped with the source code of Perl 5.38.

-fypp a Fortran pre-processor is mandatory to compile ARPEGE source code. gpupack can fetch and install fypp.
+fypp (a Fortran pre-processor) is mandatory to compile ARPEGE source code. gpupack can fetch and install fypp.

 A recent version of cmake is required to compile ARPEGE libraries. gpupack can install cmake 3.26.

 The yaml Python module can also be installed by gpupack.

-The utilities from the vimpack repository are required (gitpack & vimpack).
+The utilities from the vimpack repository are required (gitpack & vimpack) and are installed by gpupack.

 Please look at `scripts/gpupack.common` and see how to adapt it to your environment.